-Treatment helps many people—even those with the most severe forms of bipolar disorder—gain better control of their mood swings and other bipolar symptoms.
-An effective treatment plan usually includes a combination of medication and psychotherapy (also called “talk therapy”).
 Bipolar disorder is a lifelong illness.
 Episodes of mania and depression typically come back over time.
 Between episodes, many people with bipolar disorder are free of mood changes, but some people may have lingering symptoms.
-Long-term, continuous treatment helps to control these symptoms.
+Long-term, continuous treatment can help people manage these symptoms.

-Different types of medications can help control symptoms of bipolar disorder.
-An individual may need to try several different medications and work with their health care provider before finding medications that work best.
+Certain medications can help manage symptoms of bipolar disorder.
+Some people may need to try several different medications and work with their health care provider before finding medications that work best.

-- Talk with a doctor or a pharmacist to understand the risks and benefits of the medication
+- Talk with their health care provider to understand the risks and benefits of the medication.

-- Report any concerns about side effects to a doctor right away.
-The doctor may need to change the dose or try a different medication.
+- Report any concerns about side effects to a health care provider right away.
+The health care provider may need to change the dose or try a different medication.

-Visit the NIMH Psychotherapies webpage to learn about the various types of psychotherapies.
+Visit NIMH’s Psychotherapies webpage to learn about the various types of psychotherapies.

 Other Treatment Options

-- A family doctor is a good resource and can be the first stop in searching for help.
+- A family health care provider or doctor is a good resource and can be the first stop in searching for help.
 For tips for talking with your health care provider, see NIMH’s Tips for Talking With a Health Care Provider About Your Mental Health fact sheet.